 Recent studies show that not all cancers have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your leukemia.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about targeted treatments .

-Alemtuzumab is another monoclonal antibody that has been approved by the U.S. Food and Drug Administration (FDA) as a treatment for advanced CLL when other treatments no longer work.
+Alemtuzumab (Campath) is another monoclonal antibody that has been approved by the U.S. Food and Drug Administration (FDA) as a treatment for advanced CLL when other treatments no longer work.
 It can be used for both T-cell and B-cell CLL.
-This antibody can be given either intravenously or as a subcutaneous injection.
-Similarly, a new antibody called ofatumumab has recently been approved when other treatments have stopped working.
-In addition, sometimes very high doses of steroids are used to treat patients when other medications do not work.
+This antibody can be given either intravenously or as an injection under the skin.
+Similarly, two new antibodies called ofatumumab (Arzerra) and obinituzumab (Gazyva) have recently been approved for the treatment of CLL.

 Side effects from chemotherapy and targeted therapy

-Chemotherapy and targeted therapy can cause side effects.
-It's important to talk with your doctor about possible side effects for a specific medication and how they can be managed.
+Chemotherapy and targeted therapy cause side effects.
+It is important to talk with your doctor about possible side effects for a specific medication and how they can be managed.
 The side effects of the common medications used to treat CLL are discussed below.

-Chemotherapy for CLL may cause nausea and vomiting, although nausea and vomiting can often be prevented with drugs.
-Doctors will also closely watch for decreases in normal blood counts, which can increase a person's risk of infection , bleeding , and fatigue .
+Chemotherapy for CLL may cause hair loss and nausea and vomiting, although nausea and vomiting can often be prevented with drugs.
+Doctors will also closely watch for decreases in normal blood counts, which can increase a person’s risk of infection, bleeding, and fatigue.
 To manage these side effects, some patients need transfusions of red blood cells and platelets or antibiotics to treat infections.

 Decreases in blood counts after chemotherapy are sometimes more severe for people with CLL than for people with other types of cancer because of the CLL cells in the bone marrow.
 Patients should talk with their doctors about the symptoms they might experience, how they could be prevented, and how closely they should be monitored.